developer-zebra/developer-zebra-site/src/emdk-for-android/7-5/tutorial/tutMxUSBManager/index.md

 	> Note: In case of any errors, you will see a Failure status with respective error message in that dialog.

-3. In other words, the USB debugging option on your Symbol device is turned OFF and you will not be able to run any Android application on this Symbol device.
+3. In other words, the USB debugging option on your Zebra device is turned OFF and you will not be able to run any Android application on this Zebra device.

     ![img](../../images/MxUSBManagerTutorialImages/adb_mode_off.png)

 	You can select the enable option and press "Set" button to turn USB ADB Usage ON.

-	This is how USB Manager is used to configure USB ADB Mode on your Symbol Android device using Profile Wizard.
+	This is how USB Manager is used to configure USB ADB Mode on your Zebra Android device using Profile Wizard.

 ##Important Programming Tips##